epicweb-dev/advanced-react-patterns/exercises/04.prop-getters/02.problem.getters/README.md

 want applied and that function will be responsible for composing the props together.

 Let's try that.
-Update the `App` component to this:
+Our <InlineFile file="app.tsx" /> file has been updated

 ```javascript
 function App() {